Rainbow Crochet Heart Garland and Carnival Cushion/

 I completely fell in love with this beautiful heart garland pattern I saw from Planet Penny.
-The pattern is free (there are links to donate to a UK charity Little Hearts Matter whom Penny designed the pattern to raise awareness for) and I found it really easy to follow.
+The pattern is free and I found it really easy to follow.

 I didn't stray too far from the directions given by Penny and I LOVE the garland I was able to make.

 I made 12 hearts in all, 2 of each colour (red, yellow, green, blue, pink and purple) and laid them out in a rainbowish order.

 Then I got super technical and made sure each tassel was the colour of the next heart in the sequence.
 I added little plastic glass effect beads between each heart as I joined them with a few stitches, again the colour of the next heart.